 Information security is the practice of protecting information by mitigating information risks.
 Cyber security is the practice of protecting critical systems and sensitive information from digital attacks.
 Cyber resilience is the ability to anticipate, withstand, recover from, and adapt to adverse conditions, stresses, attacks, or compromises on systems that use or are enabled by cyber resources.
 These are the dimensions companies are permanently working on to reach an adequate level of protection.

-For years, most business organizations have incorporated information security into their daily works.
-Unfortunately, in recent years, cyber security has become one of the top ten risks for businesses worldwide67.
-Attacks against companies are dramatically soaring in number, quality and scale.
-Nowadays it no longer seems to be a case of, “if you get hacked”, but “when you get hacked”.
+Most business organizations have incorporated information security into their daily work.
+Cyber security has become one of the top ten risks for businesses worldwide in recent years1.
+Attacks against companies are soaring in number, quality, and scale.

-Like many other companies in the world, the Lenzing Group has invested heavily in improving cyber resilience and information security.
-Existing security concepts have been challenged and adapted to the new normal.
+Therefore, Lenzing Group has invested heavily in improving cyber resilience and information security.
+Existing security concepts have been and are constantly challenged and adapted to the new normal.
 However, Lenzing not only relies on technical protection measures, but also strongly focuses on the awareness of its employees.
 Cyber security is not a project, but a permanent endeavor for the entire organization.

 Information Security Policy

-Protection of information is therefore a vital activity to each and every employee, contractor or business partner of all the Lenzing Group’s companies in order to proactively maintain and improve an appropriate level of security for all kinds of information processes.
-The Information Security Policy promotes a risk-based approach as key to achieving global compliance with information security and data protection.
-In doing so, Lenzing is balancing the rights and needs of the company, society and individuals.
+Protection of information is an ongoing endeavor for each and every employee, contractor or business partner of all the Lenzing Group’s companies in order to proactively maintain and improve an appropriate level of security for all kinds of information processes.
+The Information Security Policy promotes a risk-based approach to achieve global compliance with information security and data protection.
+Lenzing does this while balancing the rights and needs of the company, society and individuals.

 - IT User Directive (secure use of the IT systems and the basic principles of data security measures)